Christopher-Warren/dev-apparel/README.md

-#### Del-Apparel is an E-commerce App, built using - NextJS, MongoDB, React, Stripe, Use-Shopping-Cart, and Bootstrap.
+#### Dev-Apparel is an E-commerce App, built using - NextJS, MongoDB, React, Stripe, Use-Shopping-Cart, and Bootstrap.
 Link: https://dev-apparel.vercel.app/